kliem/PyKPartiteKClique/README.md

   This approach is described in:

-  - Grunert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
+  - Grünert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
 (2001).
 Cliques in k-partite Graphs and their Application in Textile Engineering

   Such a random graph can be obtain with `kpkc.test.get_random_k_partite_graph(k, min_s, max_s, a_1, a_2)`.
-- In addition we benchmark examples with paramters `(k, max_s, a)`, where `k` is the number of parts.
+- In addition we benchmark examples with parameters `(k, max_s, a)`, where `k` is the number of parts.
   Parts have sizes `1 + ((max_s -1) * i) // k` for `i` in 1, ..., k.